John Sedgwick: American Civil War

 At the start of the American Civil War, Sedgwick was serving as a colonel and assistant inspector general of the Military Department of Washington.
-He missed the early action of the war at the First Battle of Bull Run, recovering from cholera.
-Promoted to brigadier general on August 31, 1861, he commanded the 2nd brigade of Maj.
-Gen. Samuel P. Heintzelman's division in the Army of the Potomac, then his own division, which was designated the 2nd division of the II Corps for the Peninsula Campaign.
-In Virginia, he fought at Yorktown and Seven Pines.
+He missed the early action of the war at the First Battle of Bull Run while recovering from cholera.
+Promoted to brigadier general on August 31, 1861, he commanded the 2nd brigade of major general Samuel P. Heintzelman's division in the Army of the Potomac, then his own division, which was designated the 2nd division of the II Corps for the Peninsula campaign.
+In Virginia, Sedgwick fought at Yorktown and Seven Pines.
 During the Seven Days Battles, Sedgwick's division fought at Savage's Station and Glendale, being wounded in the latter engagement.
 After the Seven Days Battles, he was promoted to major general.
-The II Corps and Sedgwick's division were not involved in the Northern Virginia Campaign.
+The II Corps and Sedgwick's division were not involved in the Northern Virginia campaign.

 General Sedgwick (seated right) with Colonels Albert V. Colburn and Delos B. Sackett in Harrison's Landing, Virginia, during the Peninsula Campaign in 1862.

-In the Battle of Antietam, II Corps commander Maj.
-Gen. Edwin V. Sumner impulsively sent Sedgwick's division in a mass assault without proper reconnaissance.
-His division was engaged by Confederate forces under Maj.
-Gen. Thomas J. "Stonewall" Jackson from three sides, was routed, and fell back with barely half the men it had started with.
+In the Battle of Antietam, II Corps commander major general Edwin Vose Sumner impulsively sent Sedgwick's division into a mass assault without proper reconnaissance.
+His division was engaged by Confederate forces under major general Thomas J. "Stonewall" Jackson from three sides, was routed, and fell back with barely half the men it had started with.
 Sedgwick himself was shot three times, in the wrist, leg, and shoulder, and was out of action until after the Battle of Fredericksburg.

-From December 26, 1862, he briefly led the II Corps and the IX Corps, and then finally the VI Corps of the Army of the Potomac, which he commanded until his death in 1864.
-During the Second Battle of Fredericksburg, his corps faced Fredericksburg in an initial holding action while Maj.
-Gen. Joseph Hooker's other four corps maneuvered against Robert E. Lee's left flank (10 miles east at Chancellorsville).
-Sedgwick was slow to take action, but eventually crossed the Rappahannock River and assaulted Maj.
-Gen. Jubal Early's small force on Marye's Heights on May 3 during the Second Battle of Fredericksburg.
-Moving west slowly to join forces with Hooker and trap Lee between the halves of the army, he was stopped by elements of Lee's Second Corps (under Maj.
-Gen. J.E.B.
-Stuart, following the wounding of Jackson) at the Battle of Salem Church, forcing his eventual retreat back over the Rappahannock.
+From December 26, 1862, Sedgwick briefly led the II Corps and the IX Corps, and then finally the VI Corps of the Army of the Potomac, which he commanded until his death in 1864.
+During the Second Battle of Fredericksburg, his corps faced Fredericksburg in an initial holding action while major general Joseph Hooker's other four corps maneuvered against Robert E. Lee's left flank (10 miles west at Chancellorsville).
+Sedgwick was slow to take action, but eventually crossed the Rappahannock River and assaulted major general Jubal Early's small force on Marye's Heights on May 3.
+Moving slowly to join forces with Hooker and trap Lee between the halves of the army, he was stopped by elements of Lee's Second Corps (under major general J. E. B. Stuart, following the wounding of Jackson) at the Battle of Salem Church, forcing his eventual retreat back over the Rappahannock.